Resident Website Information – Crystal Palace Park 2025

 No. The concerts are a series of one-day events with no camping for the ticket holders.
 Security will sweep the park each evening.

-+ HOW WILL THEY LEAVE THE EVENT AND WILL THERE BE ANY ROAD CLOSURES?
++ HOW WILL ATTENDEES LEAVE THE EVENT AND WILL THERE BE ANY ROAD CLOSURES?

 Residents are a key part of our egress plan, which will be designed to have as little impact as possible on those who live locally.
 All egress signage and messaging will encourage festival goers to leave quietly and to show respect to the local residents.